 However, for most entrepreneurs looking to get their e-commerce venture off the ground, you simply need to find a demand and meet it.
 That is the basic law of business and it holds ground with e-commerce as well.
 Giants like Amazon and Alibaba too started out as an underdog someday.
 And along with actually delivering products that people actually want to buy, you will need to adequately market and promote your e-commerce venture with the proper audiences if your venture is to succeed.

 Why is marketing necessary

 Let’s be honest, the market today is extremely competitive.
 And with power concentrated in the hands of only a very few and titanic corporate giants, breaking into the domain is more difficult now than ever.
 Therefore, if you are to stand any chance of existing long enough to make an impact, you must focus on marketing and customer acquisition from day one.

 There are many forms of marketing that you can resort to.
 Advertising is the predominant form of advertising on the internet and it has its fair share of benefits.
-However, there is one very significant drawback of pay per click or display advertising, the ability to target specialized audiences.
-Display ads and pay per click ads do not differentiate or discriminate between one user and another.
+However, there is one very significant drawback of pay-per-click or display advertising, the ability to target specialized audiences.
+Display ads and pay-per-click ads do not differentiate or discriminate between one user and another.
 Your ad is just as likely to be shown to someone interested in actually buying something from your store and someone who is not.
-This obviously reduces the efficiency of your marketing infrastructure and gives rise to overhead that eats into your profits (or the ability to turn a profit).
-So while pay per click advertising is good in that it directly puts your ad in front of people’s eyeballs, you should not invest the entirety of your marketing budget on these advertisements.
+This obviously reduces the efficiency of your marketing infrastructure and gives rise to the overhead that eats into your profits (or the ability to turn a profit).
+So while pay-per-click advertising is good in that it directly puts your ad in front of people’s eyeballs, you should not invest the entirety of your marketing budget in these advertisements.
 As with any successful investment portfolio, the key is diversification.

 Share your products on the internet